VPAT - MacOS App Accessibility Conformance Report

 The success criterion is not applicable.

-1.4.13 Content on Hover or Focus (Level AA 2.1 only)
+1.4.13 Content on Hover or Focus (Level AA 2.1 and 2.2)

 Supports

-The content that is triggered by hover or focus is dismissible, hoverable, and persistent
+The content that is triggered by hover or focus is dismissible, hoverable, and persistent.

 2.4.5 Multiple Ways (Level AA)